What is the Omaha Rotary Night Club?

 We are a group of Committed Leaders that are passionate about: Exchanging ideas, experiences and learning opportunities; Taking Action to create positive changes that benefit communities near or far; Building Friendships; and HAVING FUN

-What this translates to is: We are a group of people from all walks of life who meet at Vincenzo's (15701 Pacific St.) on the 1st, 3rd, and 5th Tuesdays of the month at 5:30 to socialize, eat, sip, and discuss ways to make the world a better place.
+What this translates to is: We are a group of people from all walks of life who meet on the 1st, 3rd, and 5th Tuesdays of the month at 5:30 to socialize, eat, sip, and discuss ways to make the world a better place.
 Guests and visitors are ALWAYS welcome.
 Please come visit us anytime!

 What's Happening?

-For February 4th and 18th we will be trying out Legacy Chophouse at 17070 Wright Plaza #100 (the old Upstream Brewery location on West Center) The meeting area is on the second floor so when you enter take the stairs and we will be off to the right.
+For March 18, we will meet at Legacy Chophouse at 17070 Wright Plaza #100 (the old Upstream Brewery location on West Center) The meeting area is on the second floor so when you enter take the stairs and we will be off to the right.
 An elevator is available if needed.
-Sharky and I met with the owner Darrel and he is very anxious to accommodate our group...in fact, he is extending happy our prices for us after the 5:00pm cut off time!
-So mark on your calendars to head to Legacy Chophouse for our next meeting.
+We will have light bar-food appetizers to eat and you are welcome to order off the Happy Hour menu for your own drinks.

 We received two awards at the District Fusion Conference event on Saturday, October 19th.
 In recognition for our growth of +5 new members which represents a 29.41% of growth to our club!!!